Martial Cottle Park

 Five group picnic areas are available for reservation, ranging in size to accommodate 50 to 300 people.
 Reservations for the group areas are year-round.
 Additionally, there are five first-come, first-serve picnic sites.

 Stop into the Visitor Center to learn more about the history of the land and the family who donated their ranch to become this public park.
 On exhibit you’ll see items from their daily life, from clothing, letters, toys and bakeware to their replica cattle brand, garden tools, farm equipment and butter-making supplies.
-Hours are listed below.

 Visit our Park Partner sites to learn about the agriculture at Martial Cottle Park.
 Learn about the benefits of urban trees at Our City Forest’s, take a garden tour or workshop with the University of California's Master Gardeners of Santa Clara County, learn the practical applications of composting with the University of California's Composting Education, and visit the livestock that the local 4-H club members are raising.